 When you buy a domain, it will take time to find the right buyer who values the domain name at the right price.

 If you do both of these things well, you can make very good money from trading domains.

-To help you do this, there are two domain marketplaces I can recommend:
+To help you do this, there one domain marketplace I can recommend: TB Solutions.

 Both of these marketplaces help you find quality domains that already have a lot of value.
 Use these to find great domains for really good prices.

 …But It Is Not A Quick & Easy Way To Make Money

 Selling domains isn’t a get rich quick scenario.
 You can definitely make money selling domain names, but it takes time and patience.

 You have to think of domain names as real estate.